AmberTi/PathTracer/README.md

-## TextComparison.py : a program for manuscript & text comparison.
+## TextComparison: a program for manuscript & text comparison.

 ### Introduction

-The program "TextComparison.py" has been developed in the context of a course on "Programming for Linguistics" in the Master studies on Digital Text Analysis at the University of Antwerp.
+The program "TextComparison" has been developed in the context of a course on "Programming for Linguistics" in the Master studies on Digital Text Analysis at the University of Antwerp.
 This program can be used to compare different text-editions, or, more specifically, two manuscript versions.
 The University of Antwerp accommodates two centres for text genetics.
 For digitizing manuscripts (and their variety of aspects), these centres use a complex .xml structure.
 The .xml structures of the digitized manuscripts allow to run all sorts of tests on these manuscripts.
-"TextComparison.py" consists of 6 modules of tests that can be runned on two or more versions of one manuscript (or text).
+"TextComparison" consists of 6 modules of tests that can be runned on two or more versions of one manuscript (or text).

 ### Modules/function